Patterns from Static: Philosophy and the Question Concerning Statistics

 — T.S.
 Eliot, Little Gidding

 At CU Boulder, like most universities, statistics—alongside computing and domain knowledge—is one of three foundational pillars of data science programs.
 Thus, the explosion of data science meant an explosion in the engagement with, and application of, statistical methods.
 But use of statistics does not equate to correct use of statistics.
 The rise of data science correlated with a rise of various misinterpretations and misuses of statistics.
-One goal of this book is to help statistics and data science students engage with statistical concepts and reasoning on a deeper level, to distinguish between correct and incorrect uses of statistics.
+One goal of this book is to encourage students to engage with statistical concepts and reasoning on a philosophical level, to distinguish between correct and incorrect uses of statistics.
+Another goal is more ambitious: to encourage those who are not students of statistics to see the discipline, not as a branch of math or technical field, but as conceptually rich and inherently interesting.
+Thus, this book may also be of interest to anyone curious about philosophy or science.

-That “deeper level” is not always present in statistics education.
-Statistics courses often cover methods and “recipes” for producing inferences.
-Better, but still not sufficient, some statistics courses are mathematically rigorous.
-But, in my view, it is much less common that statistics courses engage in the philosophical, conceptual, and inferential underpinnings clearly threaded through the discipline.
+In my experience, this conceptual approach is novel.
+Statistics courses often present statistics as a sub-discipline of math and teach statistical methods as “recipes” for producing inferences.
+It is much less common that statistics courses engage in the philosophical, conceptual, and inferential underpinnings clearly threaded through the discipline.
 I believe it is this kind of engagement that makes one a stronger statistical thinker, and user of statistics.

 As a pillar of data science, statistics is of instrumental value.
-Statistics helps practitioners—scientists, domain experts—answer research and business questions.
-Now, in the age of AI, where methods and “recipes” can be automated, it’s worth considering whether statistics has some deeper, intrinsic value.
+Statistics helps practitioners—scientists, entrepreneurs, domain experts—answer research and business questions.
+Now, in the age of AI, where methods and “recipes” can be automated, it’s worth considering whether statistics has some deeper, perhaps intrinsic, value.
 Why study statistics if computers can deploy methods on our behalf?
 I believe that there is still value in studying statistics.
 Statistics is about inference.
 And to infer is deeply human.
 As a human endeavor, inference is messy.
 Philosophers and statisticians are in deep disagreement about the nature of inference; about how we go from “what?” to “why?”
 (Pearl & Mackenzie, 2018).
 A deeper study and engagement with philosophical questions may help us gain clarity on the nature of inference.
-It may help us “arrive where we started” in our statistics journeys, and “know the place for the first time.”
+For those of us with some familiarity with statistics, this deeper engagement may help us “arrive where we started” in our statistics journeys, and “know the place for the first time.”